im-in-space/blocking-list/README.md

 | `shitposter.club` | :no_entry_sign: Suspend | :white_check_mark: | Trolls and xenophobia |
 | `unsafe.space` | :no_entry_sign: Suspend | :white_check_mark: | Allows controversial content, trolls |
 | `woofer.alfter.us` | :no_entry_sign: Suspend | :white_check_mark: | Allows controversial content |

+> Note: By "controversial content" we mean a lot of xenophobia, hate speech and other content that might break French Law.
+We're playing safe by suspending some of them after review.